Last Updated on August 18, 2023

 Our cruise was short, just six days, but we packed a lot into that time.
 We began with an overnight in Barbados at the Canadian-owned Crane, the oldest continuously operating resort in the Caribbean.
 Its comfortable suites, ideal location beside one of the best open Atlantic beaches in the world and its excellent food (we ate at the Asian restaurant, Zen – the caterpillar sushi was a treasure) made a great pre-cruise stay.

 The Silver Muse itinerary included a number of idyllic Caribbean islands.
 We particular enjoyed tours in Grenada (loved the spice farm, rum distillery and nutmeg warehouse), St. Vincent and the Grenadines, Antigua and St. Thomas.
 Snorkeling and beach time in the tropical heat were a special treat.
-When we returned from our tours (usually hot and sweaty) we were disappointed that the ship did not offer cold towels at the gangway, a standard procedure on other luxury cruise lines.
+Returning from our tours (usually hot and sweaty), we were surprised the ship did not offer cold towels at the gangway, a standard procedure on other luxury cruise lines.

-Shipboard evenings were often taken up with long, leisurely dining but there was outstanding entertainment every night in the comfortable, intimate main theatre.
+Shipboard evenings were long, leisurely dining experiences, but there was also outstanding entertainment every night in the comfortable, intimate main theatre.
 There was no house band (sadly) but the talented group of six resident singers and dancers provided lively and entertaining Broadway-style variety shows.

 Our cruise ended in San Juan, Puerto Rico, one of several Caribbean islands still suffering from fall hurricane damage.
-But disembarkation of all the passengers was well organized and the smoothest we’ve had on any cruise.
+But disembarkation of all the passengers was the smoothest we’ve had on any cruise.
 Another “wow” factor for Silversea.